Former candidate for Florida governor facing federal charges

 Lettman-Hicks then used her company to fraudulently give money to Gillum disguised as payroll payments, the office said in a press release.

+The agents also met with Gillum in New York City and paid for his hotel, food and drink, a boat ride and a ticket to see “Hamilton,” according to the indictment.

+Later, other FBI agents interviewed Gillum and asked if he had contact with the undercover agents.
+Gillum told them that he never asked for or received anything from the “developers,” and stopped communicating with them after they tried to link contributions to support for their projects, the indictment said.

-It’s the latest trouble for Gillum, who narrowly lost to Republican Gov. Ron DeSantis in a race that required a recount.
+It’s the latest trouble for Gillum, who lost to Republican Gov. Ron DeSantis in a race that required a recount.
+Gillum fell 32,464 votes short of being elected out of more than 8.2 million ballots cast.

+Gillum served as mayor of Tallahassee before running for governor.
+He won a crowded Democratic primary against better funded candidates with 34.4% of the vote, stunning political observers.
+The charismatic politician won over the hearts of hardcore Democratic activists and ran a strong grassroots campaign.

+After losing, Gillum was still seen as a rising star in Democratic politics and was hired as a CNN analyst.

-In March 2020, Gillum was found intoxicated and unconscious in a hotel room with two men, including one who works as a male escort.
-Two days later he entered a rehabilitation center, and later did a television interview and said he’s bisexual.
+Then, in March 2020, Gillum was found intoxicated and unconscious in a hotel room with two men, including one who works as a male escort.
+Two days later he entered a rehabilitation center, and later did a television interview in which he said he’s bisexual.